-Investment in the energy-rich shale sector in eastern Ohio continues to grow, reaching $74 billion since 2011, according to a report commissioned by JobsOhio.
+Investment in the energy-rich shale sector in eastern Ohio continues to grow.
+It is reaching $74 billion since 2011, according to a report commissioned by JobsOhio.

-The quarterly report, done by Cleveland State University’s Energy Policy Center at the Maxine Goodman Levin College of Urban Affairs, shows that about two-thirds of that investment has been in drilling, land acquisition, building roads and other expenses tied to the “upstream” portion of oil and gas production.
+The quarterly report is by Cleveland State University’s Energy Policy Center at the Maxine Goodman Levin College of Urban Affairs.
+It shows that about two-thirds of that investment has been in drilling, land acquisition, building roads, and other expenses.
+It is tied to the “upstream” portion of oil and gas production.

-The rest has been spent on activities such as collecting and gathering the oil and gas along with transmission lines and investments in natural-gas power plants and other uses.
+The rest has been spent on activities such as collecting and gathering oil and gas.
+Along with it is the transmission lines and investments in natural-gas power plants and other uses.